labgem/microscope-user-doc/docs/content/compgenomics/genoclust.rst

 The interface also display the cluster to which the organism belong.

 Note that you cannot select genomes for which CheckM detected more than 0.5% contamination or less than 90% completeness.
-You can consult CheckM results for all genomes in the :doc:`content/genomic/overview` page.
+You can consult CheckM results for all genomes in the :ref:`genome-overview`. page.

 Interface Overview
 ------------------